ezsystems/ezplatform/INSTALL.md

 ### Using chmod on a Linux/BSD/OS X system where you can't change owner

 If you can't use ACL and aren't allowed to change owner, you can use chmod, making the files writable by everybody.
-Note that this method really isn't recommended as it allows any user to do anything.
+**Note that this method really isn't recommended as it allows any user to do anything.**

 ```bash
 sudo find web/var var -type d | xargs sudo chmod -R 777
 sudo find web/var var -type f | xargs sudo chmod -R 666
 ```

-When using chmod, note that newly created files (such as cache) owned by the web server's user may have different/restrictive permissions.
+When using `chmod`, note that newly created files (such as cache) owned by the web server's user may have different/restrictive permissions.
 In this case, it may be required to change the umask so that the cache and log directories will be group-writable or world-writable (`umask(0002)` or `umask(0000)` respectively).

 It may also be possible to add the group ownership inheritance flag so new files inherit the current group, and use `775`/`664` in the command lines above instead of world-writable: